-This Creamy Pancetta Pasta is made with butter, pancetta, mushrooms, Worcestershire sauce, garlic, heavy cream and topped with perfect al dente pasta.
+This Pancetta Pasta Recipe is made with butter, pancetta, mushrooms, Worcestershire sauce, garlic, heavy cream and topped with perfect al dente pasta.

 The way I made this recipe was when my refrigerator was basically bare and I sort of whipped it up.
 This is how I make the best recipes!
 I thought the crispiness of the pancetta and the soft mushrooms would pair well with a bite sized pasta.
 The best part of this recipe is that it only takes 20 minutes to make, and it is so delicious.
 This pasta is called creamy pancetta pasta because it uses heavy cream, but it is not super milky which I love.
 Don’t forget to make a little garlic bread to serve on the side.